akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202309/20230919000000/index.md

 **ABSTRACT**
 ChatGPT, a recently developed product by openAI, is successfully leaving its mark as a multi-purpose natural language based chatbot.
 In this paper, we are more interested in analyzing its potential in the field of computational biology.
 A major share of work done by computational biologists these days involve coding up Bioinformatics algorithms, analyzing data, creating pipelining scripts and even machine learning modeling & feature extraction.
 This paper focuses on the potential influence (both positive and negative) of ChatGPT in the mentioned aspects with illustrative examples from different perspectives.
-Compared to other fields of Computer Science, Computational Biology has - (1) less coding resources, (2) more sensitivity and bias issues (deals with medical data) and (3) more necessity of coding assistance (people from diverse background come to this field).
+Compared to other fields of Computer Science, Computational Biology has: (1) less coding resources, (2) more sensitivity and bias issues (deals with medical data) and (3) more necessity of coding assistance (people from diverse background come to this field).
 Keeping such issues in mind, we cover use cases such as code writing, reviewing, debugging, converting, refactoring and pipelining using ChatGPT from the perspective of computational biologists in this paper.

 {{</citation>}}

-### (3/50) Using Reinforcement Learning to Simplify Mealtime Insulin Dosing for People with Type 1 Diabetes: In-Silico Experiments (Anas El Fathi et al., 2023)
+### (3/53) Using Reinforcement Learning to Simplify Mealtime Insulin Dosing for People with Type 1 Diabetes: In-Silico Experiments (Anas El Fathi et al., 2023)

 {{<citation>}}